PaloAltoNetworks/userid-check/README.md

 ![alt text](https://github.com/rlemm-pan/userid-check/blob/main/flowchart.png?raw=true)

+### Considerations:

+## Endpoint where the tool is installed should have access/reachability to all IP's in the text file and Agents discovered.

 ## Step 1:

 Download the tool from this site by clicking on the Green Button in the Upper Right-Hand corner labeled "Code."
 Next, click on "Download ZIP."
 This action will download everything you need to proceed to the following steps.